Hillsdale College: Programs

-Hillsdale-Oxford Scholars Program

-Through an affiliation with Oxford's Center for Medieval and Renaissance Studies and the Oxford Study Abroad Program, Hillsdale College offers a study abroad program at Oxford University where participants participate in classes and extracurricular as associate members of one of 38 different colleges in the university.

-Allan P. Kirby Center

-Hillsdale operates the Allan P. Kirby, Jr. Center for Constitutional Studies and Citizenship in Washington, D.C.
-The Kirby Center provides assistance to Hillsdale students who participate in Washington internships and co-sponsors the James Madison Fellows Program with The Heritage Foundation and the Federalist Society.
-It engages with senior-level congressional staff members who the college describes as "dedicated to making first principles the foremost consideration in public policy formation".
-Since 2008, the center has hosted the monthly AWC Family Foundation Lecture Series,which has included lectures by David Horowitz, John Bolton, and Paul A. Rahe.
-The Kirby Center also hosts an annual Constitution Day celebration and conducts online town halls on matters related to the Constitution.

 The Blake Center for Faith and Freedom

 In 2019, S. Prestley Blake donated his estate in Somers, Connecticut, to the college.
 Following a lengthy battle over zoning issues, the college has turned the estate into The Blake Center for Faith and Freedom.
 The center includes a replica of Thomas Jefferson's Monticello.
-The college plans on hosting events similar to those held at other campuses in the future.
-The first event was held on May 20, 2021, with the donation of 200 books for the Jefferson Library.

 Academy for Science and Freedom

 In December 2021, Hillsdale launched the Academy for Science and Freedom in response to the COVID-19 pandemic.
-The academy's stated goal is to "educate the American people about the free exchange of scientific ideas and the proper relationship between freedom and science in the pursuit of truth."
+The academy's stated goal is to "educate the American people about the free exchange of scientific ideas and the proper relationship between freedom and science in the pursuit of truth".
 The academy called the United States' response to the COVID-19 pandemic "the worst public health fiasco in history" that "has unveiled serious issues with how science is administered".
 Scott Atlas, Jay Bhattacharya, and Martin Kulldorff, who helped found the academy, have ties to the Great Barrington Declaration.

+Churchill Project

+Hillsdale College hosts the Churchill Project, dedicated to the study of Winston Churchill.
+The Project promotes scholarship and “propagates a right understanding of [Churchill's] record” according to its website.
+The Churchill Project’s website has published 816 articles and other pieces as of 2024.
+Hillsdale College published and keeps in print Churchill's official biography by Randolph Churchill and Martin Gilbert, of eight volumes, with 23 companion volumes called "The Churchill Documents".
+College President Larry Arnn worked with Gilbert on this project, and edited the last six volumes after Gilbert's death.
+He also published "Churchill’s Trial: Winston Churchill and the Salvation of Free Government" (2015).
+A sculpture of Churchill by Heather Tritchka, and a number of artworks by, about, or related to Churchill decorate many places on campus.
+The library holds a number of books by or about Churchill, some history classes include study of his work and legacy, and (as of 2024) there were twelve undergraduate Churchill Fellows.

 Campus life

 Athletics

-The college has a number of sports teams that compete at the NCAA Division II level, including baseball, men's and women's basketball, football, softball, women's swimming, track and field, cross country, men's and women's tennis, and women's volleyball.
-The college also has club teams and intramural sports that vary from year to year.
-The Chargers, as the Hillsdale athletics teams are known, compete in the Great Midwest Athletic Conference.

-Football coach Frank "Muddy" Waters was the head coach at Hillsdale from 1954 to 1973.
-The football stadium, Frank Waters Stadium, is named in his honor.